Use coupon code WELCOME10 for 10% off your first order.

 Soothe & Protect with a Natural Balm

 A good barrier balm keeps moisture out and helps skin heal.
-Look for pure, natural ingredients like beef tallow and calendula — no fillers, no fluff.
+Look for pure, natural ingredients like beef tallow and calendula - hero ingredients of our BUM+BODY balm.
 Apply a thin layer after each change.

 What to Avoid